lasinducharith/ballerina-rest-service/README.md

 # Ballerina RESTful Web Service
 Following guide walks you through the step by step process of building a RESTful Web Service with Ballerina.
-Guide also explains the development and deployment workflow of a standard Ballerina Service in-detail.
+It also explains the development and deployment workflow of a standard Ballerina Service in-detail.

 ## What you'll build
 You’ll build a Hello service that will accept HTTP GET requests at: